 The more serious answer is that, when we feel like this, sometimes we are suffering from anxiety or depression.
 It’s not for nothing that depression is called the “black dog” because it follows us about sucking the joy out of everything.

-Q: Is there such a thing as not being ready for a relationship?
+Q: Why am I not ready for a relationship?

 Some people are happier on their own, doing their own thing and if someone comes along they want to spend time with, great.
 If not, well, no problem.